Pushpa: The Rise: Critical response

 Haricharan Pudipeddi of Hindustan Times called it "Ahaa Oho", writing, "At three-hour-long, Pushpa manages to stay engaging for the most part and never makes sitting through the film tiring.
 It's a character-driven story and Sukumar needs to be lauded for effectively establishing the character of Pushpa, whose growth couldn't have been handled more satisfyingly."
 News18 praised the performances, action sequences and soundtrack writing "Overall, the film is a massy entertainer with a decent storyline and is custom-made for Allu Arjun's fans."
-Reviewing the Hindi dubbed version, Komal Nahata praised Arjun's acting and Shreyas Talpade's Hindi dubbing of the Pushpa character.
+Reviewing the Hindi dubbed version, Komal Nahata praised Allu's acting and Shreyas Talpade's Hindi dubbing of the Pushpa character.
 Praising the work of cast and crew, a reviewer from Eenadu opined that Sukumar should have re-thought the runtime and spent more time in the post-production.
 In ABP Newss review, Ravi Bule felt that the story was not fresh but by the style it was expressed in was new.
 Writing for The News Minute, Sowmya Rajendran said: "Allu Arjun is immensely likable on screen and that keeps Pushpa going despite its lengthy runtime of three hours."
 Also opining that the film was a bit long, Firstposts Sankeertana Varma said: "Sukumar has a vision for who Pushpa is, both the character and the film."
 Calling it a "mixed bag", Sangeetha Devi Dundoo of The Hindu, wrote, "Pushpa – The Rise is riveting in some segments and bland in others.
 Allu Arjun shoulders the film, but his coming together with Sukumar should have been for a more absorbing narrative."

 The Hans India rated the film 2.75 out of 5 stars and wrote, "The first half is quite engaging but the second half moves at a snail pace and bores us to the core.
-Barring Allu Arjun's exceptional performance, there is nothing else to watch out for in Pushpa".
+Barring Allu Arjun's exceptional performance, there is nothing else to watch out for in Pushpa."
 Karthik Keramalu of The Quint rated the film 2.5 out of 5 stars and wrote "The meat of the story doesn't have enough protein to sustain a sequel.
 Sukumar could have easily wrapped up everything in this movie itself.
-And now we'll have to sit through three more hours of Shekhawat versus Pushpa".
+And now we'll have to sit through three more hours of Shekhawat versus Pushpa."
 Anji Shetty of Sakshi appreciated the red sandalwood backdrop and Allu's characterisation but felt that the story was predictable and the climax with Fahadh was a disappointment.
 In her review for BBC Telugu, Sahiti stated Sukumar deviated from his usual style of filmmaking and opted for flat narrative in Pushpa which was one of the film's downsides.
-A News 18 Hindi reviewer also felt the same, she added Mandanna's role was very dull and director doesn't dwell onto how ordinary kid like Pushpa grows up to a goon of his village.
+Viplove Gupte of News 18 Hindi reviewer also felt the same, he added Mandanna's role was very dull and director doesn't dwell onto how ordinary kid like Pushpa grows up to a goon of his village.